behroozk/csv-merger/README.md

 options = {
-    outputPath, // string: path to the output CSV file writeOutput, // boolean: if true, the output will be written to a file, otherwise will be returned by the function }
+    outputPath, // string: path to the output CSV file writeOutput, // boolean: if true, the output will be written to a file, otherwise will be returned by the function quoted, // boolean: if true will wrap all values in quotes, otherwise values will be unquoted }
 ```